overtane/udacity-carnd-p3/README.md

 After numerous trials and errors, the following training method was used:

 1. First train the model using (almost) all center images (1 epoch only).
 2. Test the model how good it performs on a simulator.
-Model is save after each epoch.
+The model is saved after each epoch.
-3. 1. and 2. was iterated mainly changing image preprocessing methods.
+3. Do some thinking, adjust parameters (mainly image preprocessing, image sampling), and  iterate 1. and 2.
-4. After a well performing model was found (car could drive up to the bridge or even straight over it), start training recovery (back to the center lane) behaviour.
-Side camera images was used for that.
-Training was done by fine-tuning the model from step 1.
+4. After a well performing model has been found (it is the car can drive up to the bridge or over it), start training recovery (back to the center lane) behaviour.
+Use side camera images for that.
+Training is done by fine-tuning the model from step 1-3.
 5. Stop when the car passes both tracks (without too much swinging from side to side)

-Steps 4 and 5 should add the ‘return to center’ behaviour to the model.
-In the phase I had to adjust two things.
+Steps 4 and 5 should add the ‘return to center’ behaviour to the model with the help of left and right cameras.
+In this phase I had to adjust two things.
 First, the steering angle adjustment of the camera image, and secondly the amount of batches/epochs to add to original model.

 It was quite easy to add the recovery feature by adding big enough shift to the angle (to the opposite direction).
-However this easily made the car squirm around on the straight sections of the road.
+However this easily made the car squirm around on the straight road.
 Remedy to this was to proportionally adjust the angle depending on the original steering angle.
 The bigger the angle the larger the adjustment.
-And other way round, on the straight section, there was very little adjustment.
+And other way round, on the straight section, there should be very little adjustment.

 ```
 camera_corr = abs(angle) * np.random.uniform(2.0,4.0)